mcanan/min-php-framework/tests/README.md

 #### Instructions

-Before a commit please run "ant phpunit" on the min-php-framework root directory..
+Before a commit please run "ant phpunit" on the min-php-framework root directory.

 All tests must be passed.